 Antimicrobial agents are functional textile additives and are now more popularly used in many textile industries.
 They provide resistance against the microbes that cause foul odor and color change in the fabric.
 With a more active and improved lifestyle, the demand for antimicrobial fabric products has increased to a greater extent.

 Various companies are developing antimicrobial and antifungal strains for incorporating in the textile.
 On the other hand, Biotechnologists have set and are still developing new techniques for adequately incorporating the antimicrobial agents in the material.
-The Japanese standardization system designed the JSI I 1902 test method to test antimicrobial activity and efficacy on textile products.
+The JIS L 1920 test method is designed to test antimicrobial activity and efficacy on textile products.
+Whether you want to protect your perfect biker jacket, or old shawls, all can be tested under this method.

 For What Purpose is the Technique Appropriate?